BradleyCodeU/bradleycodeu.github.io/_apcsp/console/028ConsoleFillInTheBlankQuizGame.md

 category: console
 title: Console Fill in the Blank Quiz Game
 ---
+In this project you will use global, while loop, not, input, print, and a few other things.

 Let's continue our discussion of loops.
 Pre-conditional loops include while loop, for loop, and for each loop.
 The most common post-conditional loop is the "do while" loop. *THERE IS NO "DO WHILE" LOOP IN PYTHON*, but we can simulate one.
 ```
 Let's look at some pseudocode for using a "do while" loop for a number guessing game: